How to Make Simple Cheeseboards Using Goat Cheese

 Garnish

 For a final touch, add some garnish around the board.
-These could be sprigs of herbs, cranberries, or any other little edibles that you like.
+These could be sprigs of herbs, cranberries, edible flowers, or any other little edible items that you like.

 The Display

 Cheeseboards are as much show as they are flavor.
-You ideally have a fancy cutting board or charcuterie board to put everything on.
+Ideally you have a nice cutting board or platterd to put everything on.
 If you don’t, a plate and a couple of small dishes will work just fine for a cheese platter.
-If using a plate, add some colored toothpicks for a bit of pop.

 Spread the cheese and other additions out around the board.
 This will create visual interest and ensure people can easily pair things together.